dfalster/baad/Tasks.md

 * Check references for Kenzo 2009
 * Mistake in Rodriguez2003/dataManipulate.r crown classes are all the same??.
 Fix and move to dataNew.csv
 * McCulloh2010 - check we are only taking largest individual, as rest are branch level data
+* Does stem mass, i.e., 'm.st', include branch mass?
+Our definition of m.st is the sum of heartwood mass (m.sh), sapwood mass (m.ss) and bark mass (m.sh).
+Some studies, e.g., Ilomaki2003, have both m.st and another stem measure that excludes branch mass.
+* check the dataset from Epron2012, there is something wrong with h.t, a.cp and/or a.cs the data do not match.
+* Plots to check out with Remko (possible outliers):
+	 - a.cp-vs-h.c = Aiba2007
+	 - a.cp-vs-lf.sz = Osada2003,Osada2005,Peri's papers
+	 - a.cp-vs-m.st = Albretkson1984
+	 - a.cs-vs-d.st = both plots
+	 - a.lf-vs-a.ssbc = I can't tell what could be wrong, sorry
+	 - a.ssbc-vs-h.t = which one is likely to be wrong?
+	 - a.ssbc-vs-h.c = same as above

 ## Other data to import